Florida Limited Liability Company

 Florida LLCs are created pursuant to Florida Statutes.
 Florida’s limited liability company laws were rewritten in 2013 creating a new Chapter 605, the Florida Revised Limited Liability Company Act.

-How a Florida LLC Provides Asset Protection
+Florida LLC Charging Order Protection

 A Florida LLC membership interest is not exempt assets under Florida law, but creditors have limited ability to collect a judgment from a debtor’s LLC interest.
 Florida law provides that a judgment creditor cannot seize or garnish these LLC ownership interests, and the judgment creditor has no ability to attack assets, financial accounts, or real estate owned in the name of the LLC.
 In a properly drafted operating agreement, a creditor is not able to inspect the LLC’s financial records and is unable to participate in management.